chintans/RustNLE/README.md

 **A High-Performance, Professional Non-Linear Video Editor in Rust**

-Rust-NLE is an ambitious project to build a modern, stable, and high-performance video editing application designed to replicate the core functionality of industry standards like Adobe Premiere Pro, but with the safety and concurrency benefits of the Rust programming language.
+Rust-NLE is an ambitious project to build a modern, stable, and high-performance video editing application designed to provide professional-grade functionality, with the safety and concurrency benefits of the Rust programming language.

 ## 🎯 Objective